ceelian/callme/doc/source/introduction.rst

 Bug Tracker
 -----------
-If you find any issues please report them on https://github.com/ceelian/callme/issues
+If you find any issues please report them on https://github.com/ceelian/callme/issues.

 Getting callme
 --------------
-You can get the python package on the `Python Package Index`_
+You can get the python package on the `Python Package Index`_.

 .. _`Python Package Index`: http://pypi.python.org/pypi/callme

-The git repository is available at `github.com callme`_
+The git repository is available at `github.com callme`_.

 .. _`github.com callme`: https://github.com/ceelian/callme